The review was written during the Mumbai International Film Festival 2012.

 Through this story Gandhi really takes on the weighty stuff of man’s relationship with his environment and the purpose of life while with the next, about a stockbroker, Navin (Sohum Shah), who has recently undergone a kidney transplant, he explores the question of ‘value’.
 Navin’s grandmother is a social worker whose obsession with ‘causes’ he finds futile and self-indulgent.
 And yet, against his better judgment, he’s changing…

 Beautifully photographed, often on Mumbai’s crowded streets where Aaliya goes looking for her subjects, in dimly lit hospital rooms and corridors, courtrooms and the narrowest of by-lanes and passages through which some can barely pass but others live on a regular basis, Ship Of Theseus is also a poem on the city.
-More than once cinematographer Pankaj Kumar captures elements of the ‘ship’ we’re all on, specifically through an exquisite composition of monks in white sitting on a rock that reminds you of a hull looking out to the Bandra-Worli Sea Link.
-Another subliminal one has them walking through a maze of windmills giving a visual impression of the hands of time creating shadows over their moving bodies.
+More than once cinematographer Pankaj Kumar captures elements of the ‘ship’ we’re all on, specifically through an exquisite composition of monks in white sitting on a rock that resembles a hull looking out to the Bandra-Worli Sea Link.
+Another subliminal one has them walking through a maze of windmills creating a visual impression of the hands of time casting shadows on their bodies.

 Few films provoke you to introspect and challenge your own convictions as Ship Of Theseus does.
 To think, Gandhi started his career as a writer of soaps like Kyunki Saans Bhi Kabhi Bahu Thi!
 His transformation is stupefying, to say the least.